-On 27 April 2017, Council endorsed the Sandringham Beach and Gardens Masterplan.
+At the April 2017 Council Meeting, Council endorsed the Sandringham Beach and Gardens Masterplan.
 This plan guides design, priorities and staging of works on the foreshore, aiming to enhance the Sandringham foreshore making it easier to get around and a nicer place to visit.

 From February until September 2016, Council worked with residents, visitors, community groups and local businesses to identify issues to be addressed through the Masterplan.
 Click here to view the Community Engagement Summary.

 We would like to thank everything who gave their time and energy to contribute through this process.